aamirazad/tigertutoringtool/content/hurd/unit-three.md

 ## *Deep* Understanding

 Unit three is all about the U.S. contitution.
-The contitution was created seperaed into 7 articles.
+The contitution was created seperated into 7 articles.
 Each article contributing to make a